 Section 1.
-The University faculty at large constitutes the Faculty Assembly (Article III Section 1), which may act through a General Meeting or a referendum, or through representative bodies.
-Each school has an elected faculty council.
-Presidents or one other elected member of the school councils, additional delegates from the larger schools, and the university-wide faculty officers and Executive Board members make up the Academic Senate.
-Working committees will be selected from members of the Academic Senate as well as the faculty at large.
+The University faculty at large constitutes the Faculty Assembly (Article III, Section 1), which may act through a General Meeting or a referendum, or through representative bodies.
+Each school has an elected faculty Faculty council.
+Presidents or other elected members of the school councils, additional delegates from the larger schools, and the university-wider faculty officers and Executive Board members make up the Academic Senate.
+Working committees will be selected from members of the Academic Seante as well as the faculty at large.

 Section 2.
 All members of the Faculty Assembly (Article III, Section 1) are eligible to participate in faculty governance including in the Academic Senate and faculty committees.
 Each School's Faculty Council will determine how best to include Part-time faculty in the School's governance mechanisms.
-However, research, teaching, practitioner, and clinical faculty are restricted from participation in certain bodies and votes (see section 3).
+However, researchResearch, teaching, practitioner, and clinical (RTPC) faculty are restricted from participation in certain bodies and votes (see Section 3).

 Section 3.
-Only tenured and tenure-eligible faculty members may vote on recommendations pertaining to University policies and procedures concerning tenure and the tenure system.
-This includes, for example, issues relating to granting of tenure; modification of the tenure system; and due process concerning tenured or tenure-eligible faculty members
+Only tenured and tenure eligible faculty members may vote on recommendations pertaining to University policies and procedures concerning tenure; modification of the tenure system; and due process concerning tenured or tenure-eligible faculty members.